jamesgolden1/equivalent-linear-LLMs/README.md

   <img src="https://github.com/jamesgolden1/llms-are-llms/blob/main/images/jacobian_taylor.png" width=45%/>
 </p>

-By detaching the gradients of particular terms at inference with respect to the input embedding vectors, a linear path for the input is preserved through the transformer function such that the predicted output embedding is unchanged but the high order terms are all exactly zero.
-In other words, the network's inference (and all of its subcomponents) are locally linear for a particular inference sequence.
+By detaching the gradients of particular terms at inference with respect to the input embedding vectors, a linear path for the input is preserved through the transformer function such that the predicted output embedding is unchanged but the high order terms of the Taylor expansion are all exactly zero.
+In other words, the network's inference (and all of its subcomponents) are only dependent on the Jacobian and therefore locally linear for a particular inference sequence.
 The output can be nearly exactly reproduced by mutliplying the matrices of the detached Jacobian with the input embedding vectors.
 (The function is globally nonlinear, and the detached Jacobian must be computed numerically for each input sequence).

 <p align="center">
   <img src="https://github.com/jamesgolden1/llms-are-llms/blob/main/images/jacobian_detached.png" width=45%/>